How many protons does a lithium atom have? | Channels for Pearson+

 Identify the element in question, which is lithium.

-Recall that the number of protons in an atom is equal to its atomic number.
+Understand that the atomic number of an element represents the number of protons in an atom of that element.

+Locate lithium on the periodic table, which is typically found in Group 1.

-Look up the atomic number of lithium on the periodic table.
-Lithium has an atomic number of 3.
+Note that lithium has an atomic number of 3, indicating it has 3 protons.

-Understand that the atomic number represents the number of protons in the nucleus of an atom.

-Conclude that a lithium atom has 3 protons, as indicated by its atomic number.

 Related Videos